JasperFx/jasper/documentation/documentation/diagnostics/index.md

 <!--title: Jasper Diagnostics-->

+## Adding Diagnostics to your application

-1. Add the Diagnostic Services to your `JasperRegistry`
+Add the Diagnostic Services to your `JasperRegistry`

 ```csharp
 public class BusRegistry : JasperBusRegistry